kosamir/amirko/food4thougts/index.md

      be able to beat ten men with your spirit.
 When you have reached this point, will it not mean that you are invincible?

-     *Moreover*, in large scale strategy the superior man will manage many subordinates dextrously, bear himself correctly, govern the country and foster the people, thus preserving the ruler's discipline.
+     Moreover, in large scale strategy the superior man will manage many subordinates dextrously, bear himself correctly, govern the country and foster the people, thus preserving the ruler's discipline.
 If there is a Way involving the spirit of not being defeated, to help oneself and gain honour, it is the Way of